Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 front bridge to turn the front wheel.

 ## Power and Sensor Management
-- We incorporate 4 ultrasonic sensors at each side of the vehicle(front , back and both side)
+- We incorporate 4 ultrasonic sensors at each side of the vehicle(front , back, left and right)
 - We have a camera at the front of the vehicle
-- We use 2 lithium ion battry to power the whole vehicle
+- We use 1 lithium ion battry to power the whole vehicle
 - We have a Maker Drive to distribute the power to the motors in the back wheels
 - We use Raspberry pi to process the video taken by the camera
 - We have an arduino to manage the control of the motors and the servo at the front bridge
-- A MPU-6050 help us keep track of the acceleration of the vehicle
+- A BNO055 help us keep track of the acceleration of the vehicle

 **Wiring Diagram**